01 of 06

 Finding The Function Of Your Floors

 Style Options: There are many different types of floors out there, and different products can have widely varied looks.
 Some materials will be solid in hue, while others will have crazed multicolor patterns that will erupt in contrasting blasts throughout its surface.
-Finding the perfect option for a space will require an eye towards design where you match the features of the floor to the surrounding elements in order to create a seamless and integrated look.
+Finding the perfect option for a space will require an eye toward a design where you match the features of the floor to the surrounding elements to create a seamless and integrated look.

 Manufactured Materials: These are products that are made using a variety of ingredients and chemicals, which are then combined using industrial processes often involving heat and or pressure, to create materials that have specific properties.
 These floors tend to be more uniform, with standard colors, patterns, and sizes, which makes it easier to work with and install them.
 They are also often more resilient against stains, damage, and other hazards.
-The drawback is that they are often environmentally unfriendly, and can even have a negative effect on the indoor air quality of a space.
+The drawback is that they are often environmentally unfriendly, and can even hurt the indoor air quality of a space.

 Faux Natural: These are manufactured products that are designed to look as natural as possible.
-This is done in order to marry the resilient and resistant properties of manmade floors, to the beauty and charm of hardwood, marble, slate, bamboo, and other high-end products.
-They also tend to be less expensive, and easier to install than their counterparts.
-While these have traditionally been poor facsimiles, advances in production processes have allowed suppliers to achieve effects which are very close to the real, natural thing.
+This is done to marry the resilient and resistant properties of humanmade floors, to the beauty and charm of hardwood, marble, slate, bamboo, and other high-end products.
+They also tend to be less expensive and easier to install than their counterparts.
+While these have traditionally been poor facsimiles, advances in production processes have allowed suppliers to achieve effects that are very close to the real, natural thing.

 Getting Creative: There are a lot of ways to be artistic when designing a flooring installation.
-While standard options will use a uniform set of tiles or a single covering sheet, that is not the only option that is available.
-With tiles, you have the ability to mix and match different materials and colors in order to achieve enticing effects.
+While standard options will use a uniform set of tiles or a single covering sheet, that is not the only available option.
+With tiles, you can mix and match different materials and colors to achieve enticing effects.
 Mosaics are another option, allowing for the creation of complex patterns using a congregation of smaller pieces.
 You can also choose to embed accent emblems in the center or throughout installations of nearly any flooring.Continue to 3 of 6 below.

 03 of 06